Contributing Writer

 Cons: A bit heavy, we wouldn’t want to hike or adventure hard in this jacket

-From crisp morning dog walks to evenings at an outside bonfire, this Patagonia parka became our versatile winter companion.
+From crisp morning dog walks to evenings at an outside bonfire, the Patagonia Downdrift Parka became our versatile winter companion.
 We love it for its warmth, classic yet sleek style, and commitment to sustainability.
 The soft canvas-like exterior exudes a timeless parka vibe.
 But it’s not actually canvas.
 Instead, it’s made of 100% post-consumer recycled nylon faille (fabric with distinctive cross-grain texture) that’s made from recycled fishing nets.
 This and recycled down insulation ensure exceptional warmth without overt weight.

 The jacket boasts many functional features for everyday use: the full-length, two-way zipper and covered placket offer protection from the wind.
 At the same time, the removable insulated hood with hidden adjustment cords provides fitted warmth.
 Double entry front pockets and an internal zippered chest pocket kept our essentials close at hand– We even fit a bottle of wine from the grog shop!